ubc-library-rc/rc-workshop-template/index.md

 ## Set up the RC workshop site

-1. Create a public repository in the UBC-Library-RC GitHub account.
+*1*{: .circle .circle-green} Create a public repository in the UBC-Library-RC GitHub account.

-2. Create an `index.md` file in the root directory of the new repository.
+*2*{: .circle .circle-green} Create an `index.md` file in the root directory of the new repository.
 This is the home page for the workshop site.
 Add these lines at the beginning of the `index.md` file:

 ```
 ---